MaxOstafiichuk/Linux/README.md

-This is repository for studying
+This is my working directory.